legendarycode3/mastering-html-css-course-exercises/README.md

 9. Attribute Selector **"[attribute|="value"]"**: An attribute selector in CSS is a type of selector that targets HTML elements based on the presence or value of a specific attribute, like, [attribute="value"] { /* Styles applied to elements where 'attribute' equals 'value' */ } <br/>
-CSS attribute selectors allow you to target and style HTML elements based on the presence or value of a specific attribute, providing a versatile way to apply styles
+CSS attribute selectors allow you to target and style HTML elements based on the presence or value of a specific attribute, providing a versatile way to apply styles without relying on additional classes or IDs.
+They use square brackets ([]) in the CSS syntax.  </br>

 11. Pseudocode-Class Selector ****: A pseudo-class is a selector that selects elements that are in a specific state, for example, they are the first element of their type  <br/>